 The regular Amazon (non-prime) credit card gives 3% back on Amazon and whole foods, still pretty worth if you shop there a lot.

 REI Credit Card: 5% back at REI (on top of your REI rebate), $100 if you use your REI card within 60 days.
 No brainer if you shop REI even a little.
 Also, if you shop REI, become a member to receive 10% back.
 Definitely worth it.

-So those are the cards I use currently.
+So those are some of the cards I use currently.
 There are probably better cards for stuff like groceries at places other than whole foods or amazon fresh, gasoline, travel, and maybe some other stuff, but for me and how I live my life, these are optimal.
 Feel free to tell me what cards you use and why.

-Oh and if I get a message or comment saying “but my dad, friend, uncle, I got 50% returns on this one stock because big brainz”, I’ll say congratz, even an idiot and pull a slot machine lever and get lucky.
+Oh and if I get a message or comment saying “but my dad, friend, uncle, I got 50% returns on this one stock because big brainz”, I’ll say congratz, even an idiot can pull a slot machine lever and get lucky.